BeamFi/beamapp/README.md

 The default configuration is set to use BeamFi dev canisters for ease of frontend development so that it doesn't require local IC replicas.

 ```
+> npm install
 > npm run dev
 ```

+### Create Beam and Plug Wallet

+You will need Plug Wallet chrome extension https://plugwallet.ooo/ to create Beam in "Beam Out" and some ICP tokens.
+You can get ICP tokens from exchanges like Binance AU or speak to Henry (henry@beamfi.app) to get some ICP for your testing.
+(Note they are real ICP with value so your testing is as close to real world as possible).

 ## Git Branches